tumaer/SciML/_sources/lecture/cc-1-linear.md

 - Poisson
 - Beta

-At their core members of the exponential family all fit the same general probability distribution form
+At their core, members of the exponential family all fit the same general probability distribution form

 $$p(x|\eta) = h(x) \exp \left\{ \eta^{\top} t(x) - a(\eta) \right\}$$